-Readers get confused and usually turn away from a story that has so much vagueness.
+Readers get confused and usually turn away from a story that has a lot of vagueness.
 Sometimes they will skim the pages until they find out what’s going on, which takes them out of the experience.

 If you write it down, explain it.

 Tension is hard to build in a story; it has to come naturally.
-If you’re open about what’s going on, the story’s tension will flow since readers will connect to what the characters feel in the moment.
-They can’t relate to the characters if they don’t understand why the characters are feeling the way they do.
+If you’re open about what’s going on, the story’s tension will flow since readers will connect to what the characters feel in that moment.
+They can’t relate to the characters if they don’t understand why the characters feel the way they do.